AmiGalGal/FileSearchEngine/README.md

 - Per-frame vectors are averaged into a single representative vector per video

 **Documents**
-- Documents are split into chunks of 300 words with 50-word overlap
+- Documents are split into chunks of 250 words
 - Each chunk is encoded into a 384-dimensional vector using `all-MiniLM-L6-v2`
 - The most relevant chunk per document is used for ranking